MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-whea_error_source_configuration_device_driver.md

 ### -field CreatorId

-A GUID identifying the organization generating the error.
+A GUID identifying the creator, i.e. the organization, that is generating the error.

 ### -field PartitionId